pwsiegel/pwsiegel.github.io/_posts/ds/2017-08-26-basic-bayes.md

 Six out of ten heads wouldn't be completely unreasonable for a fair coin - intuitively, 60 heads out of 100 flips or 600 heads of 1000 flips would be much more damning evidence against the hypothesis that the coin is fair.
 But regardless of the size of the experiment one would ideally like a systematic way to infer something about the underlying structure of the coin based on past observations.
-This is a classical example of an _induction problem_ in mathematical modelling: how can one build a probabilistic model of a system based on empirical data?
+This is a classical example of an **induction problem** in mathematical modelling: how can one build a statistical model of a system based on empirical data?

 ## Bayes' rule